andrematte/scraping-uri-challenges/README.md

 [URI Online Judge](https://www.urionlinejudge.com.br/judge/pt) is an online platform for competitive programming challenges.

-This code performs the web scraping of URI's challenges information such as Number, Name, URL and Author.
+This code performs the web scraping of URI's challenges information such as Number, Name, URL and more.
 Data is stored in a csv file.

-This is an on going project, in the future I would like to scrape a more detailed set of information on each problem.
+This is an on going project, in the future I would like to write a detailed blog post about the process and perform a data analysis.